-The only real downside is its cost.
-Yes, white oak isn’t available for cheap.
-Pinewood, on the other hand, is relatively cheaper and can be found easily for home projects.
+The only real downside of White oak is its cost.
+Yes, it isn’t available for cheap.
+Pinewood, on the other hand, is relatively cheaper and can be found easier for construction and home projects.

 This is where staining pine to look like white oak comes in.

 People who cannot afford or cannot find white oak in their locals can enjoy the beauty of it by making their pine lumber look like white oak.

 Below in this blog post, I will walk through the complete step-by-step process along with the right products you need to use to get the job done.

 So, let’s get into them…

 How to Make Pine Look Like White Oak?

 Remember, pine is a relatively soft and porous wood.
 So, it doesn’t take the wood stain very well.
 You will therefore need to prepare the wood properly with patience.